ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

   the lads bow to their ladies
   who are dancing nearby, the
   ladies shimmer in gowns of brown,
-  A kaleidoscope of butterflies
-  aflutter over the Downs.
+  All aflutter over the chalk hill Downs.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-
-  Kaleidoscope of Butterflies
+  All aflutter over the downs
   Temple Ewell Nature Reserve
   Dover
+  Kent
-  Kent UK
+  UK
 stamp: /img/kaleidoscope-3-1-.png
 showStampInPreview: true
 author: Caroline Whitehouse